Claude Jeter: Swan Silvertones

 He formed the Four Harmony Kings in 1938 with his brother and two fellow coal miners, which was later renamed as the Silvertone Singers.
 After the group was hired by a radio program based in Knoxville, Tennessee that was sponsored by the local Swan Bakery, they were renamed as the Swan Silvertones.

 Jeter was best known for his falsetto with the Swan Silvertones in which his graceful high melodies served in contrast to the rougher voices of the group's other members.
 The group recorded for several different labels, but never achieved financial success, despite its widespread influence.

 During the 1950s the group was popular and many of the elements of the group's style resembled the then-prevalent rhythm and blues vocal group style.
 Jeter received many offers to perform R&B or rock and roll, but rejected them all, citing a commitment he had made to his mother that he would always sing for the Lord.

 Influence on other singers

 Elements of his performances in songs such as "Careless Soul" and "Saviour Pass Me Not" were picked up by later singers such as Al Green and Eddie Kendricks of The Temptations.
 "I'll be your bridge over deep water if you trust in my name", a line from his 1959 rendition of the Negro spiritual "Mary Don't You Weep" served as Paul Simon's inspiration to write his 1970 song "Bridge over Troubled Water".
 Jeter said that the line had been based on a paraphrase of a Biblical verse.

-Paul Simon hired Jeter to sing on the 1973 studio album There Goes Rhymin' Simon - specifically the falsetto background vocal on "Loves Me Like a Rock"- and gave Jeter a check for $1,000 for inspiring Simon to write "Bridge over Troubled Water".
+Paul Simon hired Jeter to sing on the 1973 studio album There Goes Rhymin' Simon - specifically the falsetto background vocal on "Loves Me Like a Rock" and Take Me to the Mardi Gras- and gave Jeter a check for $1,000 for inspiring Simon to write "Bridge over Troubled Water".